haskell-nix/hnix/README.md

 ## Evaluating Nixpkgs with HNix

-Currently, the main high-level goal is to be able to evaluate all of Nixpkgs.
-To run this yourself, first build `hnix` with `nix-build`, then run the following command:
+Currently, the main high-level goal is to be able to evaluate all of Nixpkgs:

 ```
-./result/bin/hnix --eval -E "import <nixpkgs> {}" --find
+hnix --eval -E "import <nixpkgs> {}" --find
 ```